 - Now make the filling.
 Place the minced pork in a bowl.
 Gradually add water and stir in the same direction for 100 times.
 Add the cooking oil and stir in the same direction.
 Combine with the rest of the ingredients and stir all in one direction till all ingredients are well mixed.
 Cover the bowl and place it in the fridge.

 - To cook and serve the buns, pour 2 tablespoons cooking oil into a nonstick frying pan and swirl it around to coat the surface over a high heat.
-When the oil is hot, take the pan off the heat for a moment while you arrange the upside-down buns in the pan.
+When the oil is hot, take the pan off the heat for a moment.
+In the meantime, turn the buns upside down, then arrange the upside-down buns in the pan.
 They should touch each other, so that the pan surface is covered.
 Return the pan to the heat for 2-4 minutes until they have toasty, golden bottoms, move the pan around to ensure even toasting.
 When the bottoms of the buns are colored, moving the pan off the heat and carefully pour 250ml boiling water around the edges of the pan, keeping your face out of the way as this will produce a burst of steam.
 Cover the pan and cook over low-medium heat for 8 minutes.
 Remove the lid to allow any remaining steam to escape, then drizzle another tablespoon of cooking oil around the edges of the pan.
 Keeping cooking the buns until the bottoms have crisped up again.
 This takes about 2-3 minutes.
 Sprinkle with the minced spring onions and toasted sesame seeds.

 - Serve the buns with dishes of Chingkiang vinegar to dip.